Delta Live Tables SQL language reference

 You can use supported format options with Auto Loader.
 Using the map()

-function, you can pass any number of options to the cloud_files()
+function, you can pass options to the read_files()

 method.
 Options are key-value pairs, where the keys and values are strings.
 For details on support formats and options, see File format options.